digitalascetic/ngx-pica/Readme.md

 # ngx-pica
-Simple Angular 5 wrapper for <a href="https://github.com/nodeca/pica">pica</a> to resize images in browser.
+> ngx-pica is an Angular 5 module to resize images files in browser using <a href="https://github.com/nodeca/pica">pica - high quality image resize in browser</a>.

 ## Install
 1. Add `ngx-pica` module as dependency to your project.